Best Backup Software in 2026: For Windows, Mac, Home, and Business

 The strongest all-round choice for businesses running a mix of Windows and Mac.
 Covers physical machines, virtual machines, and Microsoft 365 from one console, with built-in ransomware detection.
 The Mac agent is well-maintained and works on Apple Silicon.

-Windows: ✅ Full feature set Mac: ✅ Apple Silicon native, managed via same console as Windows Pricing: From ~£65/device/year
+Windows: ✅ Full feature set Mac: ✅ Apple Silicon native, managed via same console as Windows See latest deal

 The gold standard for businesses running VMware or Hyper-V virtual machines.
-Less relevant for Mac-heavy environments (Macs don’t typically run Hyper-V) but excellent for Windows server infrastructure.
+Less relevant for Mac-heavy environments but excellent for Windows server infrastructure.

 Windows/VMs: ✅ Best in class Mac: Limited (via agent) Pricing: From ~£340/year (2 CPU sockets)